Safeya-Yasien/e-commerce-mern-app/README.md

 ### 28. Update "Header.tsx" file to use 'data-theme' attribute to change the theme

+### 29. Update "Hero.tsx" file to use 'data-theme' attribute to change the theme

 ---

-### 29. Update "Hero.tsx" file to use 'data-theme' attribute to change the theme
+### 30. There is a problem in text in dark in shop now button in hero section and bg in dark theme in learn more button in hero section

 ### 22. Add hover effect to CartIcon.tsx